Effective Prayer Ministry:

 • writing about it in a newsletter, the bulletin, or other forms of communication

-(2) Cultivate an atmosphere conducive to praying:
+(2) Cultivate an atmosphere conducive to praying.

 Be devoted to prayer.
 Make the elements vital to this kind of an atmosphere a normal part of people's experience within the Body.

-(3) Show by example:
+(3) Show a life of prayer by example.

 The impact of modeling an effective prayer life is seen in the life of Christ.
 After observing the priority and passion Jesus had in spending time with the Father, one of His disciples initiated a request to learn to pray.
 "One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, 'Lord, teach us to pray" (Lk.
 11:1).

-(4) Connect with people's motivations:
+(4) Connect with people's motivations.

 Motivation for praying, or anything we do, ought to be our love for God.
 Realistically, though, many Christians continue to be motivated more by that which is influenced by needs, background, or personality.
 Connect with their existing motivations and move them toward where they ought to be.
 Remember, though, that people are at different places so a one size fits all approach probably will not work.